Eggs all gently poached to perfection by a simmering, spicy red sauce, with that delicious egg yolk spilling over all … mmm-mmm!

 - 6 eggs

-- ¼ cup Parmesan, finely grated (optional)
+- 1/4 cup Parmesan finely grated (optional)

-- ½ avocado, chopped (optional)
+- 1/2 avocado chopped (optional)

-- 2 tbsp fresh cilantro, chopped (optional)
+- 2 tablespoons fresh cilantro chopped (optional)

 Instructions